tsogkas/brainseg/README.md

 3. Download the [IBSR dataset](https://www.nitrc.org/frs/?group_id=48).
 You will have to create a NITRC account, if you do not already have one.

+_NOTE:_ In our experiments we used cropped versions of the original volumes.
+We do not make that version of the data available to avoid copyright violation.
+If you want access to the cropped data, please send us an email.

 4. Create a folder `brainseg/data` (this can be a symlink), place the downloaded file inside and extract it.
 This will result in a `brainseg/data/IBSR_nifti_stripped` directory.

 _Make sure that_ `utils`, `matconvnet`, _and_ `NifTI tools` _are included in the MATLAB working path._